-This initiative of Grand Council Treaty #3 Health Council offers a lst\ of tips on how to manage and cope with anxiety during the pandemic.
+This initiative of Grand Council Treaty #3 Health Council offers a lst of tips on how to manage and cope with anxiety during the pandemic.

-\The list is available in a PDF format in the folder "Ontario", "Resources and guides", under the title "6 Ways to keep your anxiety from Taking Over".
+The list is available in a PDF format in the folder "Ontario", "Resources and guides", under the title "6 Ways to keep your anxiety from Taking Over".

-http://gct3.ca/coronavirus-covid-19-pandemic-information/mental-wellness-supports/
+For more information, visit: http://gct3.ca/coronavirus-covid-19-pandemic-information/mental-wellness-sup-ports/